-Student organizations, members and officers individually and collectively must comply with all university policies and procedures at the American University of Kuwait.
-Violations by Student Organizations of the Student Code of Conduct will be evaluated on a case-by-case basis by the Director of Student Life, and the Coordinator of Student Organizations and Student Employment.
+Student organizations, members, and officers, individually and collectively, must comply with all university policies and procedures at the American University of Kuwait.
+Violations by Student Organizations of the Student Code of Conduct will be evaluated on a case-bycase basis by the Director of Student Life, and the Coordinator of Student Organizations.
 Violations will be adjudicated as defined by the Code of Conduct procedure.

-In addition, organizations, officers or individual students may be held accountable as per the applicable policies/procedures when an alleged offense is committed by one or more members or guests of the organization.
+In addition, organizations, officers, or individual students may be held accountable per the applicable policies/procedures when an alleged offense is committed by one or more members or guests of the organization.
 Specific violations may include, but are not limited to:

-5.1) Committing any act in violation of any policy, procedure or agreement, as well as rules and regulations established by appropriate University departments/ officials.
-Examples may include; sponsorship, Office of Public Affairs policies and procedures and/or Student Affairs policies and procedures applicable to AUK Clubs & Organizations.

-5.2) Inappropriate use of Organizational/University funds to finance the activity in question.

-5.3) Occurrence of an offense at an event that is substantially affiliated or sponsored by the organization's membership.

-5.4) Occurrence of an offense/violation at an event by an officer of the organization or member acting in a leadership role.

-5.5) Members with knowledge of a forthcoming violation who refrain from attempting to prevent the infraction.

-5.6) An Organization collectively, or individual officers/members, fail to promptly report or choose to protect an individual(s) alleged to have committed an offense.
+- 5.1) Committing any act in violation of any policy, procedure, or agreement, as well as rules and regulations established by appropriate University departments/officials.
+Examples may include sponsorship, Office of Public Affairs policies and procedures and/or Student Affairs policies and procedures applicable to AUK Clubs & Organizations. - 5.2) Inappropriate use of Organizational/University funds to finance the activity in question. - 5.3) Occurrence of an offense at an event that is substantially affiliated with or sponsored by the organization's membership. - 5.4) Occurrence of an offense/violation at an event by an officer of the organization or member acting in a leadership role. - 5.5) Members with knowledge of a forthcoming violation who refrain from attempting to prevent the infraction. - 5.6) An Organization collectively, or individual officers/members, fail to promptly report or choose to protect an individual(s) alleged to have committed an offense. - 5.7) Tampering with the election of any recognized AUK student organization.